 (Course is offered to non-majors and to those desiring admission to the Program in Nutrition.)
 The course provides an overview of the science of nutrition and its relationship to health promotion and disease prevention.
-The primary focus is on the essential macronutrients and micronutrients - -- their chemical structures, food sources, digestion and absorption, metabolism, storage, and excretion.
+The primary focus is on the essential macronutrients and micronutrients, including their chemical structures, food sources, digestion and absorption, metabolism, storage, and excretion.
 Students analyze the nutritional quality of their own food intake and develop the knowledge and skills to estimate their daily caloric requirements and nutrient needs using tools such as Dietary Reference Intakes, My Plate, and Dietary Guidelines for Americans.
+This online course can be completed synchronously or asynchronously.